TheDarkSkyXD/PlayListify/docs/pseudocode/SQLiteAdapter_CHECK_DATABASE_CONNECTION.md

 ## Method-- CHECK_DATABASE_CONNECTION

 ### Description
-Checks if the database connection is active.
+Ensures the database connection is active by performing a lightweight "ping" query.
 If the connection is lost, it attempts to reconnect using a retry mechanism with exponential backoff.

 ### Parameters
 - None